paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-05.markdown

 ---
 layout: essay
 title: Graphic Design on UK Terrestrial Television & the Effects of Multi-Channel Growth
+subtitle: Branding ITV & BBC
 date: '2002-06-01'
-chapter: 5
-chapter-title: Branding ITV & BBC
 permalink: /essays/dissertation/branding_itv_bbc.html
-tags: [Dissertation]
+tags:
+  - Dissertation
+essay-chapter: 5
 ---
 As in other areas of contemporary marketing, the idea of "the brand" replaced older models of production and sales.
 Television companies saw a key role in the development of brands as having identities that were different to competitors which could be recognised and valued by their target audiences.